johnsonr84/readme-generator/README.md

   #

   ## Description
-  creates a readme.md from the command line
+  Command-line application that dynamically generates a README.md file from user's input

-  ## Deployment
+  ## Deployment: Live URL
   https://github.com/johnsonr84/{data.title}/

   ## Mock-Up
-  coming soon
+  Coming soon!

   ## Installation
-  None at this time
+  None at this time!

   ## Usage
-  coming soon!
+  none at this time

   ## Credits
-  Built solo
+  Did this solo!

   ## License
   This project is [mit](https://choosealicense.com/licenses/mit/) licensed.

   ## Features
-  Some cool features coming soon
+  no features at this time

   ## Tests
-  no tests
+  no test required

   ## Resources
-  no resources atm
+  several

   ## Contact
   Email: devdork@gmail.com

   ## Designed and built by yours truly
-  Robert johnson
+  Robert Johnson
   GitHub: https://github.com/johnsonr84/